About

 Community Members

 The people who come to the Health Commons are from diverse cultural and socioeconomic backgrounds.
-Many of our participants are living on the streets of Minneapolis or are marginally housed.
+Many of our participants live on Minneapolis’s streets or are marginally housed.
 Everyone is welcome, and all services are provided free of charge.
-Health concerns might include nutrition, medication, stress management, respiratory conditions, injuries, skin problems, and chronic disease such as diabetes and hypertension.
-Frequently, people with these problems come to the Health Commons for its easy access, its supportive environment, and assistance with connecting to other healthcare resources.
+Health concerns might include blood pressure, nutrition, medication, social isolation, minor injuries, or chronic diseases such as diabetes and hypertension.
+Frequently, people with these problems come to the Health Commons for its easy access, supportive environment, and assistance connecting to other healthcare resources.

 Locations

-We currently have 4 main locations in the Minneapolis area that are active and 1 location in Rochester, MN which is temporarily closed due to COVID-19.
+We currently have four main locations in the Minneapolis area that are active and one location in Rochester, MN, which is temporarily closed due to COVID-19.

 Central Lutheran Church